privacycg/gpc-spec/explainer.md

 ### 6.1 Example Presentations of User-agent Level UI

-The following examples come from the [OptMeowt browser extension](https://github.com/privacy-tech-lab/gpc-optmeowt), which is developed at the [privacy-tech-lab](https://privacytechlab.org/) at Wesleyan University, and reflects best practices for GPC.
+The following examples come from the [OptMeowt browser extension](https://github.com/privacy-tech-lab/gpc-optmeowt), which is developed at the [privacy-tech-lab](https://privacytechlab.org/) at Wesleyan University.
 We also show how Mozilla surfaces the GPC setting in Firefox.
 These examples are shown to illustrate.
 They are not meant as a comprehensive set of UIs for GPC.

 Whichever user interface applications are implemented, they are expected to meet accessibility standards.